Learning at Whyteleafe School

 Our curriculum is balanced and broad and based on our School Vision.
 It consists of activities designed and encouraged in the school to develop the intellectual, personal, social and physical activities in the children.

 The curriculum is planned by our staff team who have an in-depth knowledge of our children and community.
-Our curriculum strives to inspire a love of learning and provides children with a rich range of memorable learning opportunities linked to a strong ethos which permeates through all that we do.
+Our curriculum strives to inspire a love of learning and provides children with a rich range of memorable learning opportunities and opportunities to develop oracy skills linked to a strong ethos which permeates through all that we do.

 We have high expectations of our children at all times and pay due attention to direct and indirect learning opportunities.
 Promoting and celebrating language is a key feature of all learning at Whyteleafe and we actively encourage children to talk in the corridors and in the lunch hall.